Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 7) Dig Post Holes and Set the Posts

-If you’re learning how to build a wooden fence, hold on tight; this is where the actual labor comes in.
+If you’re learning to build a wooden fence, hold on tight; this is where the labor comes in.
 You’ll need a shovel, a post-hole digger, and a digging bar.
-These can be purchased at any of your local hardware stores or rented at Home Depot or Lowes.
+These can be purchased at any local hardware store or rented at Home Depot or Lowes.

 You can also rent a good impact drill to save time to cut down on labor.

 If your region is prone to deep freezes, we recommend you dig your post holes below the frost line.
-Frost lines usually are 42″ below grade for most Northern US states.
-The frost line is where the water will freeze in max.
+For most Northern US states, the frost line is usually 42″ below grade, where the water will freeze at its maximum.

 The depth and digging below will ensure your posts don’t heave during those hard freezes.

-If you aren’t sure where the frost line is, that’s fine; it isn’t difficult to look it up on google.
-If you’re going to go below the frost line in this case, and you plan to build a 6ft high fence, you would need 10ft high posts.
+If you are unsure where the frost line is, that’s fine; looking it up on Google isn’t difficult.
+If you go below the frost line in this case and plan to build a 6-foot-high fence, you would need 10-foot-high posts.

 Set the bottom of each post 45″ below grade (for a 42″ frost line), and you will have 6ft.